molniya0207/phaser/README.md

 Along with the fantastic open source community, Phaser is actively developed and maintained by [Photon Storm](http://www.photonstorm.com).
 As a result of rapid support, and a developer friendly API, Phaser is currently one of the [most starred](https://github.com/collections/javascript-game-engines) game frameworks on GitHub.

-Thousands of developers from indie and multi-national digital agencies, and universities worldwide use Phaser.
+Millions of developers from indie and multi-national digital agencies, and universities worldwide use Phaser.
 You can take a look at their incredible [games](https://phaser.io/games/).

 **Visit:** The [Phaser website](https://phaser.io) and follow on [Twitter](https://twitter.com/phaser_) (#phaserjs)<br />
 **Learn:** [API Docs](https://github.com/photonstorm/phaser3-docs), [Support Forum][forum] and [StackOverflow](https://stackoverflow.com/questions/tagged/phaser-framework)<br />